C/C++

 YRX_METADATA

-Contains the metadata values associated to a rule.
-You will get a pointer to one of these structures when calling yrx_rule_metadata, you are responsible for calling yrx_metadata_destroy when not using the structure anymore.
+Represents a metadata entry in a rule.
+You will get a pointer to one of these structures from the callback passed to yrx_rule_iter_metadata

 typedef struct YRX_METADATA {